 Ethan went silent.
 Finally, he took a step back and gave Aaron a look of dawning horror.
 “That’s it.
 This was not a random kidnapping – Caroline Cotter's father is head of Joint Special Operations Command, JSOC.
 The general she was supposed to marry was in charge of the Special Forces.
 If Mr. J can get control of those men, he'll be able to manipulate United States SF to do his bidding and the forces would think they were just following orders.”

 Aaron froze, the truth of Ethan's words way too possible.
 “If Senator Cotter puts in orders to deploy an attack and the general signs off, it will look totally legit.”

 Ethan nodded, “He could order the takeover of a small country and make it look like it happened with the blessing of the United States.”

 The words sunk deep and heavy in Aaron's gut, pulling the plug on his fury as a heavy dread settled over him.
 “If Cotter really worships his daughter above all else, he'll do whatever Mr. J demands to ensure her safety.”

 Aaron, on the other hand, was the only one who worshipped Celine Latimer.
 Unfortunately for her, the desires of an expendable Special Forces agent didn’t bear a whole lotta weight when it came to striking a deal with the devil.

-Lindsay Cross is the USA Today bestselling author of the Men of Mercy series.
+Lindsay Cross is the award-winning author of the Men of Mercy series.
 She is the fun loving mom of two beautiful daughters and one precocious Great Dane.
 Lindsay is happily married to the man of her dreams - a soldier and veteran.
 During one of her husband's deployments from home, writing became her escape and motivation.